The Kids’ Bridge

 Design and Construction

 Proposed since 2012, the bridge was initially considered as part of the Perth Children’s Hospital development.
 However, it was deferred to ensure the hospital was completed first.
 Deferring the project also enabled the development of a collaborative delivery plan to be prepared with key decision makers for design, construction and ongoing maintenance of the bridge.

 Design engineers AECOM completed the design of the Kids' Bridge with footprint, users, cost, constructability and maintenance requirements key considerations.

-The project involves stakeholders from Perth Children’s Hospital, the Perth Children’s Hospital Foundation, QEIIMC Trust, Main Roads, Botanic and Parks Authority, Department of Health, Child and Adolescent Health Service and City of Perth, as well as the community.
+The project involved stakeholders from Perth Children’s Hospital, the Perth Children’s Hospital Foundation, QEIIMC Trust, Main Roads, Botanic and Parks Authority, Department of Health, Child and Adolescent Health Service and City of Perth, as well as the community.